Mr0grog/editorconfig-textmate/README.md

 https://github.com/Mr0grog/editorconfig-textmate/releases/latest

-Just un-tar it and double-click the `editorconfig-textmate.tmplugin` file to install.
-You can also drag the `.tmplugin` package into `~/Library/Application Support/TextMate/PlugIns/` in Finder.
+Un-tar it and double-click the `editorconfig-textmate.tmplugin` file to install.
+You can also manually drag the `.tmplugin` package into `~/Library/Application Support/TextMate/PlugIns/` in Finder.

 Issues